ragibalasad/thanks-for-the-star/README.md

 A Next.js 14 serverless GitHub webhook API to auto-follow users who star your repo — ported from the Python version to Next.js API route with full secret verification, gist tracking, and logging.

+## How it works

+When someone stars this repo, GitHub sends a webhook that triggers this API.
+It:

+- Validates the webhook signature
+- Checks if the user was already followed (via gist containing usernames of already followed users)
+- Follows the user if new by sending a PUT request to `https://api.github.com/user/following/{username}` with the GitHub token in the `Authorization` header (`Bearer <token>`).
+- Updates the gist to track followed users

 ## Features

 - Secure webhook secret validation